mravinale/better-auth/README.md

 ## Database

-This project uses SQLite for persistent session and user storage.
-The database file is `database.sqlite` in the project root.
+This project uses PostgreSQL for persistent session and user storage.
+You must set up a PostgreSQL database and provide the connection string via the environment variable.

 ## Migrations